melvinstubbe/gpmanager2003/README.md

-# Grand Prix Manager 2003 for CASIO CFX-9850 GB Plus calculators
+# Grand Prix Manager 2003 for CASIO CFX-9850 GB Plus and Texas TI-83 calculators

 Grand Prix Manager 2003 is a game I wrote for the CASIO CFX-9850 GB Plus calculator back in 2003 during math classes in high school.
-You'll find the source code [here](gpmanager2003.txt).
+You'll find the source code [here](gpmanager2003.txt) and the TI-83 port [here](gpm03ti83.txt).
 See the installation instructions below on how to get it on your calculator.

 Below is the original manual of the game from back in 2003.